liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/05-installing-liferay-on-tomcat.markdown

 ## Installing Dependencies

-@product@ depends on many JARs included by @product@ Tomcat bundle.
+@sharepoint@ depends on many JARs included by @sharepoint@ Tomcat bundle.
 Some of the bundle's JARs are not strictly required but can still be useful.
 If you don't have a bundle, you can download the Liferay JARs by downloading the *Dependencies* archive and the *OSGi Dependencies* archive, and you can download